Introduction: foreign assets

 1 - SAV valuers can also consider the valuation of foreign shares and assets.
 This includes:

-- The valuation of unquoted shares in overseas companies and other items of foreign property for example foreign land, oil and mineral rights, claims for compensation against foreign governments and, where advice is needed, overseas business interests.
+- The valuation of unquoted shares in overseas companies and other items of foreign property for example foreign land, oil and mineral rights, claims for compensation against foreign governments, foreign debts included at less than face value and, where advice is needed, overseas business interests.

 - The valuation of unquoted shares in UK companies where the business or assets of the company is/are overwhelmingly foreign.